How do you design VALUE?

 NASA has shared a SoundCloud playlist of creepy space sounds to double the celebration of 'Halloween'.

-Halloween falls on a weekday this year, and the festive fever is already sweeping the world.
-To double this celebration, NASA is getting into a spooky mood too.
+Halloween falls on a weekday this year, and the festive fever is

-“In time for Halloween, we've put together a compilation of elusive ‘sounds’ of howling planets and whistling helium that is sure to make your skin crawl,” wrote NASA on their website.
+into a spooky mood too.“In time for Halloween, we've put together a compilation of elusive ‘sounds’ of howling planets and whistling helium that is sure to make your skin crawl,” wrote NASA on their website.

 NASA has shared a SoundCloud playlist of creepy space sounds.
 The playlist includes a bunch of assorted sounds from the space agency’s several missions over the year such as Jupiter, Saturn, and other celestial bodies.
 To add a bit of craziness and creepiness to this spooky season, NASA has shared around 20 tracks on the playlist.
 The entire playlist is worth listening, but among them, the most interesting sounds are of those from Saturn.
 NASA has described the planet as ‘a source of intense radio emissions’, monitored by the Cassini spacecraft.